 Note: Middler students may also apply in 2018-19 (for disbursement in 2019-20).
 Returning students must submit a VTS transcript in addition to the essay.

 Write an essay (approximately 1,500 words) on one of the following topics:

 Faith & Politics

-The essay should be directed to a general audience.
-It should approach the topic with a clear focus or concern, explaining why the topic is important and suggesting ways one might think about it.
-The essay should be informed by religious faith and by reference to texts, events, personalities, or ideals important to that faith (although an integration of disciplines—not just a biblical or theological perspective—is encouraged).
+The essay should be directed to a general audience and should be informed by religious faith and by references to texts, events, personalities, or ideals important to that faith (although an integration of disciplines—not just a biblical or theological perspective—is encouraged).
 Please note that the essay is not to be a defense for Christian faith so much as an exploration of the topic at hand.